 But here’s the forward-looking part: CMS is actively seeking input on expanding coverage to digital therapeutics for gastrointestinal conditions, sleep disorders, and fibromyalgia.
 They’re not just testing the waters – they’re diving in.

-We’ll dive deeper into this in our upcoming comprehensive RPM analysis, but the short version is: CMS is creating new billing codes for shorter monitoring periods and more flexible data transmission requirements.
+We’ll share a full breakdown in our upcoming RPM analysis, but here’s the key update: CMS is adding new billing codes that make remote patient monitoring more flexible and profitable.

 The telehealth originating site facility fee is increasing from $31.01 to $31.85 for 2026.
 Not exactly retirement money, but it shows CMS’s commitment to maintaining the financial viability of telehealth infrastructure.